O

 Get up on a chair, so your feet are up off the ground or

-put up a pen where you can stand right outside.
+put pup a pen where you can stand right outside.

 3)only "goes" in wrong place.